Learn the basics of data analytics: using data for analysis and reporting. This beginner-level data science course is for anyone who works with data.

 The Essential Elements of Predictive Analytics and Data Mining with Keith McCormick

 Learn the basics of data mining and predictive analytics.
-Learn the steps of a real-world project, from defining the problem to putting the solution into practice, and review CRISP-DM and the 9 laws of data mining.
+Explore a real-world project, from defining the problem to putting the solution into practice; review CRISP-DM; and more.

 1h 28m • COURSE